t-edson/PicPas/README.md

 * MiConfig
 * PicUtils
 * Xpres
+* UtilsGrilla

-All of them, must be availables on the Web.
+All of them, must be availables on the GitHub.
 Check the versions used.

+These libraries don't include package.
+They are only files in folders that need to be included when compiling PicPas.

 PicPas has been compiled, using the version 1.6.2 of Lazarus.
 Tested in Windows and Ubuntu.

 To have more information about the compiler, check the Technical Documentation (Only in spanish by now).

-## Development

-PicPas is a free software (GPL license) and it's opened for the collaboration of anyone who is interested.

-There is still, much work for development or documentation, so any help will be appreciated.